Some of the links on this site are affiliate links.

 - Are there any current problems in this company's industry?

-More often than not, purchasing these stocks with higher dividend yields is a major red flag.
+More often than not, purchasing these high dividend yield stocks is a major mistake.

-These high yield percentages are a sign that the company has hit rough waters.
+These high yield percentages are often a sign that the company has hit rough waters.

-Most of the time, they have undergone some serious contraction, and the dividends they have are most likely unsustainable.
+Most of the time, the company has suffered recent losses, and the dividends they have are likely unsustainable.

-And as we've said before, keeping those dividends active is a major incentive for most of that stocks' investors.
+And as we've mentioned, for dividend companies in “profit mode”, keeping those dividends active is a major incentive for most of that stocks' investors.

-You can easily run into a situation where you've bought in to a company with unhealthy high dividend yields, just to have them quickly turn off their dividends.
+You can easily run into a situation many call the dividend trap: where you've recently bought into a company with unhealthy high dividend yields, just to have them quickly cut their dividends.

 2. Putting all your Eggs in One Basket

-‘Putting all your eggs in one basket' may as well be in the ABC's of investing, but in the context of dividend stocks, it is especially true.
+‘Putting all your eggs in one basket' may as well be in the ABC's of investing, but in the context of dividend stocks, it's even more true.

 Companies can lower or eliminate dividends at any time.